 Information about the contest:

 For this contest, NDR seeks manuscripts of 20-40 pages.
 We welcome submissions of poetry, fiction and nonfiction, in addition to cross- and a-genre work.
 We’re particularly interested in works that push against traditional understandings of literature and art, of their capacities.
-Our Seventh Annual Chapbook Competition is judged by the amazingly talented Chen Chen, whose work is a testament to the radical “possibilities” of poetry.
+Our Eighth Annual Chapbook Competition is judged by the amazingly talented Selah Saterstrom, whose work summons fiction via divination, challenges traditional logic of the essay, and utilizes hybridity as a mode of transgressing normative power structures in writing.

 Prize: $250, publication, and 25 author copies